jathinr0709/Portfolio/README.md

 The site is built using React for the UI, Tailwind CSS for styling, and Framer Motion for animations, ensuring a clean, user-centric experience. 💻

 ## Live Demo
-View the live website [here](https://rjathin.com) (replace with your actual deployment link, e.g., Vercel, Netlify, or GitHub Pages). 🔗
+View the live website (https://rjathin.com) 🔗

 ## Screenshots
 Below are screenshots of the main sections of the website.
 These capture the layout, design, and key features. 🖼️